MataLabCCF/XWAS/README.md

 In this GitHub we implemented almost all steps from the article "Common X-Chromosome Variants Are Associated with Parkinson Disease Risk" (https://doi.org/10.1002/ana.26051)

-We did not implemented the steps based on ancestry and the steps related to the attribution panel (which are performed by TopMed).
+We did not implemented the steps based on ancestry and the steps related to the imputation panel (which are performed by TopMed).

 The pipeline has cleaning process to Autosomal and X-chromosome.